Liana Banyan Corporation — Structural Bylaws

 - May revoke delegation (with notice) but not micromanage

-BYLAW XII: Corporate Headquarters
+BYLAW XI: Corporate Headquarters

 The Founder’s garage is designated as Corporate Headquarters.